 MiSPP's PsyD program meets the Association of State & Provincial Psychology Boards/National Register of Health Service Psychologists "Guidelines for Defining 'Doctoral Degree in Psychology."
-Therefore, graduates of this designated program who decide to apply for licensing as a psychologist typically will meet the educational requirements for licensing in the United States and Canada.
-However, in each jurisdiction there are additional requirements that must be satisfied.
-For exact information, please contact the state, provincial, or territorial licensing board in the jurisdiction in which you plan to apply.
+Therefore, graduates of this designated program who decide to apply for licensing as a psychologist will meet the educational requirements for licensing in the State of Michigan.